pedromsantos/ts-kata/src/2_LeapYear/README.md

 Write a function that returns true or false depending on whether its input integer is a leap year or not.

-- A leap year is defined as:
+- A leap year is defined as one that:

-  - one that is divisible by 4
+  - is divisible by 4
   - but is not otherwise divisible by 100
   - unless it is also divisible by 400.